Hackney Green Party statement on the death of Henry Novak and in support of Hackney’s Sikh community at this time

 Image of Zack Polanski, Zoe Garbett and Dylan Law.
 Text reads:Greens can win in Hackney.
 Fill out our survey inform our campaign.

-Zoë Garbett is your Green candidate for the Mayor of Hackney in elections next year.
-She's standing with Dylan Law as your Green deputy Mayor candidate.
+Zoë Garbett is your Green candidate for the Mayor of Hackney in the local elections next year.
+She's standing with councillor candidate Dylan Law, who will become Deputy Mayor when both are elected.

 They want to know what matters to you in our borough.